 Post-crisis development left many scars on Europe's economic landscape.
-Small enterprises were among those facing very hard challenges, and large numbers had to exit the market.
-In our analysis, we traced the survival status of 94,401 SMEs in 17 Central and Eastern European countries over the period of 2007-2017.
-Specifically, we examined the impacts of the institutional quality and financial development on the survival probability of small firms in these emerging markets, where, by the end of 2017, a total of 36,060 of 94,401 small businesses had gone bankrupt.
-In relative terms, the market exit rate in all 17 countries had reached more than 38%.
+Small enterprises faced some of the hardest challenges, and many had to exit the market.
+In our analysis, we traced the survival status of 94,401 SMEs in 17 Central and Eastern European countries from 2007 to 2017.
+Specifically, we examined the impacts of institutional quality and financial development on the survival probability of small firms in these emerging markets, where 36,060 of 94,401 small businesses had gone bankrupt by the end of 2017.
+The market exit rate in all 17 countries reached more than 38%.
 Despite the total toll, remarkable differences in the exit rates were observed between different country groups and industries.
-Specifically, the risk of management failure is seen to be higher in firms operating in the construction and service industries as compared to the agriculture and mining/manufacturing businesses.
-Firm survival is also lower in Baltic and FSU states than in Central and Eastern European countries.
+Specifically, the risk of management failure was higher for firms operating in the construction and service industries as compared to agriculture and mining/manufacturing.
+Firm survival was also lower in Baltic and FSU states than in Central and Eastern European countries.

 Our quantitative survival analysis is based on estimating the Cox proportional hazards model.
-We show that the institutional quality and the level of financial development exhibit statistically significant and economically meaningful impacts on the survival probability of the SMEs being researched.
+We show that the institutional quality and the level of financial development exhibit statistically significant and economically meaningful impacts on the survival probability of the SMEs researched.
 The evidence holds when we control for a set of standard firm-level characteristics such as ownership structure, financial performance, firm size, and age.
 From our results, it follows that aggregate improvements in institutional quality can be strongly associated with the lower failure risk in small enterprises in European emerging markets.
-In terms of specific factors, our results reveal that, especially, higher attained levels of democracy and civil society function as protective factors during uncertainty and are linked with increasing the survival probability of small businesses by nearly 25%.
+In terms of specific factors, our results reveal that, especially, the attainment of higher levels of democracy and civil society function as protective factors during uncertainty and increase the survival probability of small businesses by nearly 25%.

-The impact of financial development on the survival probability of SMEs was found not to be uniform, however.
+The impact of financial development on the survival probability of SMEs was not uniform, however.
 The measures of financial development related to the banking industry exhibit a positive effect on firm survival, while measures related to capital market development show a negative impact.
 Both results should be understood against the backdrop of historical development.
 While the European financial system is chiefly bank based (Mc Namara et al., 2017), the intensity of the banking industry development naturally plays a strong and positive role with respect to SMEs.
 On the other hand, capital markets in emerging European economies differ from their Western counterparts and cannot yet be considered a full-scale alternative source of financing.

-Our results also show that the impact of institutions and financial development varies across countries as well as industries.
-Economically, the most significant impact is found for firms operating in agriculture and forestry, while, in other sectors, the impact is weaker and relatively equalized.
+Our results also show that the impact of institutions or financial development varies across countries as well as industries.
+Economically, the most significant impact is found for firms operating in agriculture, forestry, and fishing; in other sectors, the impact is weaker and relatively equalized.
 The key observation is that the impact is less pronounced for smaller firms.
-Hence, even among small businesses, larger ones reap more benefits of better institutions.
+Hence, even among small businesses, larger ones reap more benefits from better institutions.
 The conclusion is intuitively in line with the transactional costs approach combined with the economies of scale theory: quality-institutions-initiated reduction in costs associated with the regulatory burden should be greater for larger firms, since their unit costs decrease as firms grow their operations.